hdadhich01/terminal/README.md

 #### 🕛 WakaTime
 Tracking how much time you are spending on your projects each day helps you develop a sense of priority and consistency.
 Head over to [WakaTime](https://wakatime.com/) to set up an account.

 As per the tools used in this guide, you can set it up for [VS Code](https://wakatime.com/vs-code) and [zsh](https://wakatime.com/terminal).
 If you've got other editors, check out [this page](https://wakatime.com/plugins) to install their plugin(s).
-Their instructions are pretty straightforward.

 ## 🏁 Finish
 Upgrade everything and force reboot your distribution.